tsackton/taelgarverse/docs/gazetteer/greater-sembara/sembara/barony-of-aveil/cleenseau-region/cleenseau-wood.md

 </div>

 The Wood as it is known locally, is an old growth forest, stretching north of [Cleenseau](<cleenseau/cleenseau.md>) for what is said to be hundreds of miles.
 The fringes are used for firewood, charcoal gathering, and pig farming, but after a mile or two it becomes wild and trackless.
+It forms the boundary between the [Barony of Aveil](<../barony-of-aveil.md>), to the east of the wood, the [Barony of Dunfry](<../../western-marches/barony-of-dunfry.md>) and the [Barony of Usbourg](<../../western-marches/barony-of-usbourg.md>) to the west, and the [Barony of Ainwick](<../../barony-of-ainwick/barony-of-ainwick.md>) to the north.

+There is evidence of a portal to the fey realm of [Duskmire](<../../../../../cosmology/multiverse/echo-realms/feywild/duskmire.md>) about eight miles inside the wood, although it has not been consistently open.